sebastian-svs/fake_headline_detection/README.md

 If you want to change the features used modify the feature_stance, feature_related, feature_all variables.

-### Contacts:
+### Reference:
-If you have any questions please contact the authors.
-  * Robiert Sepúlveda Torres rsepulveda911112@gmail.com
+Based on the original implementation: https://github.com/rsepulveda911112/Headline-Stance-Detection/tree/main/src

 ### License:
   * Apache License Version 2.0